Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

-Microvillus inclusion disease is an extremely rare intestinal disorder.
+Microvillus inclusion (MVID) disease is an extremely rare intestinal disorder.
 You might also hear doctors refer to it with other names, such as:

 Signs of microvillus inclusion disease usually show up within hours or days after birth; however, sometimes the symptoms show up later (around two months after birth) and/or are less severe.

 A baby might have severe, watery diarrhea that doesn't go away, and not be able to absorb nutrients.
 This is called malabsorption; in this disease, malabsorption is caused by certain cells from the wall of the small intestine not having developed completely (hypoplasia) and/or cells' breaking down before they should (atrophy).
 Without enough important nutrients and water, a baby can become severely dehydrated, suffer from malnutrition, and become unable to grow and gain weight normally (failure to thrive).

 Microvillus inclusion disease is inherited as an autosomal recessive genetic trait.
 This means that the disease is carried by a gene on a chromosome which is not involved in determining a person's sex.
 Both boys and girls can be affected, although it does seem to appear in girls more often.
 Because this particular gene is recessive, both parents must carry it in order to pass the disease on to their child.
 In some families, more than one child is affected.
 People who have a family history of microvillus inclusion disease can benefit from genetic counseling when they begin to plan for children, but there is currently no way to predict or prevent microvillus inclusion disease.